nautobot/nautobot/nautobot/docs/user-guides/getting-started/regions.md

 In the following exercise, we will create three Regions:

 * North America
     * Intended to hold Regions that represent each component country
 * Canada
     * Intended to hold Regions that represent markets in Canada
 * Vancouver
     * Intended to hold Sites within the Vancouver market

+## Creating a Region

 To create a Region: